uit-no-old/incoming/doc/examples.md

 The Incoming!! server will deem the upload successfully handed over as soon as it gets the request to finish\_upload.
 It will then also notify the frontend that the upload is finished.

-Note that the way example 2 does it is bad design.
-You should not use start Python threads in Bottle requests unless your app doesn't need to scale.
+Note that the way example 2 does it is horrible design.
+You should not start Python threads in Bottle requests unless your app doesn't need to scale.
+In general, your web app backend should probably try to avoid running any time-consuming code if you want it to scale.
 We just did it this way here to demonstrate the mechanism.